juanse77/Fake-New-Domains/README.md

 For the script to work correctly, the latest 'domain-names.txt' file must be downloaded every day, which can be downloaded from the website https://www.whoisds.com/newly-registered-domains.

 For it to work, run the 'check-new-domains.bat' file from the same folder as the 'input.txt' and 'domain-names.txt' files.

-If this script has been useful to you, don't forget to reward the repository with a star. :D